 Educational Games Support Math Success

 Educational games do more than make math fun - they build essential learning skills for children with ADHD.
-These games help kids develop better focus, working memory, and the ability to switch between different tasks.
+These games help kids develop better focus, working memory, and cognitive flexibility – all key executive function skills often impacted by ADHD.
 When students play interactive math games, they show clear improvements in their math performance and classroom participation.

 Digital games track each child's progress and adjust difficulty levels accordingly.
 This means students can move at their own pace, getting more practice in areas where they need help while advancing quickly through concepts they've mastered.
 The combination of personalized learning paths and game-based rewards creates an effective environment for math skill development.